aaiiintt/aaiiintt.github.io/_posts/2022-09-02-sorry-dieter.md

 If you're someone in the creative world who likes surfing the waves of what's coming next; it's time to start paddling...

-Hey Computer, give me: 'a bunch of dragons riding the waves like horses in that guiness advert featuring a track that sounds like Noisia featuring Brian Harvey' 30 seconds.
+Hey Computer, give me: 'a bunch of dragons riding the waves like horses in that guiness advert featuring a track that sounds like Orbital featuring Brian Harvey' 30 seconds.
 Oh and can you make a few different versions to appeal to different audiences...'.

 ![a Stable Diffusion image of a wave of dragons](/images/dieter/dragons.webp)